 - what confused the user

-- which workflow is breaking
+- which workflow is broken

-- which feature request keeps appearing
+- which feature request keeps surfacing

 Alternative 1: Contextual in-app feedback

-- after onboarding: "What almost slowed you down?"
+- After onboarding: "What almost slowed you down?"

-- after a failed action: "What were you trying to do?"
+- After a failed action: "What were you trying to do?"

-- after a successful workflow: "What would make this faster next time?"
+- After a successful workflow: "What would make this faster next time?"

-If you want to set that up well, start with how to collect user feedback in-app.
+For the setup, start with how to collect user feedback in-app.

 Alternative 2: Theme-based feedback analysis